 The data for zinc, copper, lead, cadmium, nickel, arsenic, iron and manganese are presented in Figures 3.8 to 3.15.
 Sample results that were less than the detection limit are plotted at one half the limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
 Zinc and manganese concentrations reflect the higher solubility of these elements relative to the others at the near-neutral pH conditions.
-Metal loads from quarry sites have been consistently relatively low and either remained fairly constant or decreased with time.
-The decrease in metal loading is attributed to a reduction of reactive surface as reactants are consumed and coatings form on mineral surfaces.
+Dissolved metal loads from quarry sites have been consistently low and either remained fairly constant or decreased with time.
+The decrease in dissolved metal loading is attributed to a reduction of reactive surface as reactants are consumed and coatings form on mineral surfaces.
+Elevated total metal concentrations occur periodically in response to increased suspended solids during storm events.
+The storm water monitoring data are presented to provide a general indication of the effects of sediment loading, typically from road surfaces, and do not reflect dissolved loading from the quarry walls.

 Closure options for pyritic pit walls are relatively limited.
-Since there are no proven long term surface treatments available, it is best to let naturally occurring coatings that have formed over the past 16 years continue to form.
-As the coatings form and the amount of available pyrite decreases, so too will the already minimal dissolved load.
+Since there are no proven long term surface treatments available, it is best to let naturally occurring coatings that have formed over the past 20 years continue to form.
+As the coatings form, and the amount of available pyrite decreases, so too will the relatively small dissolved load generated by these surfaces.

 Pit 405 is located at 7.6 mile on the B Road.
 The rock from this quarry was used for construction of the B Road and other mine infrastructure.
 Mine records indicate that approximately 12,000 cubic yards of production rock were backfilled into the quarry in 1988.
 The quarry received reclamation materials (colluvium and glacial till) in 1994, 1995 and 1998 for use in future reclamation projects.
 KGCMC drilled a hole through the fill material in June of 2005 to characterize the materials.
 The profile at the center of the pit from the surface down consists of approximately two feet of glacial till and organics (fill), 15 feet of sericitic phyllite (waste rock) and 22 feet of grey silty till (fill).
 The foundation of the pit is fractured, pyritic, chloritic rock.
 A standpipe was installed to a depth of 37.5 feet below the drill pad surface, but difficulties encountered during installation may have affected its completion.
-Development and evaluation of the standpipe will be performed in 2006 to determine if it is suitable for use as a monitoring well.
+Development and evaluation of the standpipe occurred in 2006, however the casing was damaged in 2007 and the well was not sampled.
+The well is completed in pyritic bedrock so there may be some difficulty differentiating between contributions from quarry fill material and the bedrock itself.
+KGCMC maintains a monitoring site in the drainage below Pit 405.
+The quality of water from this sampling point continues to be good (Figures 3.1 to 3.15)

 Acid base accounting data for this site can be found in the 2002 annual report (KGCMC, 2003).
 Monitoring of drainage downgradient of the quarry (Figures 3.1 to 3.15) demonstrates that influences from the site are negligible.
 Barring a significant change in downstream water quality, the site will be reclaimed when the reclamation materials stored in the quarry have been utilized at other sites.
 The production rock in the quarry will either be removed or covered in-situ.
-Removal of the rock would increase exposure of the pyritic quarry wall.
+Removal of the rock could prove detrimental as this would increase exposure of the now covered pyritic quarry wall.